KevinThorne/armypygame/README.md

 | r             | ruins			|
 | t             | tank			|
 !
-Required, or other coordinates must be supplied for them in the parser on layout creation *Note: "b" is just a commonly seen "filler" letter that just ends up being the green grass color (or default layout bg color)*
+Required, or other coordinates must be supplied for them in the parser on layout creation

+*Note: "b" is just a commonly seen "filler" letter that just ends up being the green grass color (or default layout bg color)*

 You can change these to whatever since each layout class has its own parser.

 Mainly how it works is the layout (including any enemy sprites) will move around the player.
 Thats right, the player doesn't move at all xD

 ####Adding to the game
 This is another place where I'm kind of kicking myself for.
 Its a sort of grueling process.

-First add your "darkness" tag to ...options.py... for your level "darkness" (if you want the peephole "hider" until the player finds a flashlight)
+1. Add your "darkness" tag to ```options.py``` for your level "darkness" (if you want the peephole "hider" until the player finds a flashlight)
-Then add your level to the ...mainmenu.playlevel... def.
+2. Then add your level to the ```mainmenu.playlevel``` def.
 First as a variable then down to the level counter.